MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netadaptercx-receive-side-scaling-rss-.md

 2. The driver's datapath queues must be created and ready to accept requests.
 3. The driver must be in the *D0* power state.

-The design of RSS in NetAdapterCx guarantees that the system will not call a client's RSS callbacks and enable RSS until the very end of the [power-up sequence](power-up-sequence-for-a-netadaptercx-client-driver.md).
-Clients do not have to manage indirection table move requests or handle other RSS events until everything they need is ready.
+The design of RSS in NetAdapterCx guarantees that the system won't call a client's RSS callbacks and enable RSS until the very end of the [power-up sequence](power-up-sequence-for-a-netadaptercx-client-driver.md).
+Clients don't have to manage indirection table move requests or handle other RSS events until everything they need is ready.

-Later, when the driver is unloading, NetAdapterCx will not call RSS callbacks after datapath queues have been destroyed during the [power-down sequence](power-down-sequence-for-a-netadaptercx-client-driver.md).
-Since datapath queues are torn down as the first step during power-down, this means that clients do not have to handle possible RSS events at any other stage during power-down.
+Later, when the driver is unloading, NetAdapterCx won't call RSS callbacks after datapath queues have been destroyed during the [power-down sequence](power-down-sequence-for-a-netadaptercx-client-driver.md).
+Since datapath queues are torn down as the first step during power-down, this means that clients don't have to handle possible RSS events at any other stage during power-down.

 ## Setting RSS capabilities